-In laboratories around the world, rapid processing of samples is an important concern.
-Since centrifuges are required in almost every workflow in molecular, cell, and microbiology, they can contribute significantly to the optimization of work processes.
+Many applications in clinical and cytological laboratories rely on rapid processing of samples.
+Since centrifuges are required in almost every workflow, they can contribute significantly to the optimization of routine processes.
 The continuous development and adaption of centrifuges to meet the specific applicative requirements of the customer is an important element in achieving this.
 This includes improvements to both, software and hardware features, such as enabling the accommodation of certain types of tubes.

-With the models Centrifuge 5702, 5702 R and 5702 RH, Eppendorf offers centrifuges for low to mid-throughput applications in e.g. cell culture or other research laboratories.
-As time is precious in every research lab, this dedicated centrifuge family was developed both with a short acceleration and fast braking time (with an average of 19 sec - depending on centrifuge model and rotor).
-This feature does not only enable time savings in routine workflows, e.g. through faster harvesting, but also prevents possible degeneration of samples as these do not remain in the centrifuge longer than necessary.
+With the models Centrifuge 5702, 5702 R and 5702 RH, Eppendorf offers centrifuges for low to mid-throughput applications, e.g. in cell culture, clinical trial, or other laboratories.
+As time is precious in every lab, this dedicated centrifuge family was developed both with a short acceleration and fast braking time (with an average of 19 sec. - depending on centrifuge model and rotor).
+This feature does not only enable time savings in routine workflows, e.g. through faster harvesting, but also prevents possible degeneration of samples, as these do not remain in the centrifuge longer than necessary.

 However, speed is only one aspect of working in the lab.
-Especially when it comes to sensitive applications like density gradient centrifugation, re-mixing of phases must be prevented and excessive breaking speeds (deceleration) can be a disadvantage.
+Especially when it comes to sensitive applications like density gradient centrifugation, re-mixing of phases must be prevented and excessive braking speeds (deceleration) can be a disadvantage.
 For a long time, such applications could only be carried out successfully with larger benchtop centrifuge models that offer adjustable acceleration and deceleration ramps.
-To enable our customers to successfully perform applications that rely on density gradient centrifugation in the Centrifuge 5702 family as well, special attention has been paid to the development of an additional acceleration and deceleration ramp that is gentle and yet fast.
-This Application Note will show how a specific research protocol was used to optimize the software for Centrifuge 5702 models by implementing a "Soft function" that enables the user to perform density gradient centrifugation with reliable, reproducible results in the shortest period of time.
-Countless applications in research rely on highly viable and functionally intact cell populations.
-As the isolation of human mononuclear cells via density gradient centrifugation is one standard method to obtain these cells, this protocol was chosen for our purpose.
+To enable our customers to successfully perform applications that rely on density gradient centrifugation in the small low-speed Centrifuge 5702 family as well, special attention has been paid to the development of an additional acceleration and deceleration ramp that is gentle yet fast.
+This Application Note will show how a clinical standard protocol was used to optimize the software for Centrifuge 5702 models by implementing a "Soft function" that enables the user to perform density gradient centrifugation with reliable, reproducible results in the shortest period of time.
+Countless applications in biomedical routine diagnostics rely on highly viable and functionally intact cell populations.
+As the isolation of human mononuclear cells via density gradient centrifugation is a standard method to achieve this, this protocol was chosen for our purpose.
 This specific separation technique is based on the density properties of Ficoll (1).
 Due to their high density, red blood cells (erythrocytes) pass the Ficoll phase (density: 1,077 g/mL) and form a sediment.
-Lymphocytes, thrombocytes and monocytes are collected within the plasma gradient phase (specific weight less than 1,077 g/L) and thus can be enriched and used either directly for experiments or as a starting population for further isolation of single types of cells.
+Lymphocytes, thrombocytes, and monocytes are collected within the plasma gradient phase (specific weight less than 1,077 g/mL) and thus can be enriched and used either directly for experiments or as a starting population for further isolation of single types of cells.